XAIdataset/XAIdataset.github.io/dataset.md

 title: "Dataset"
 excerpt: "Here to download the datsets"
 layout: default
+description: "Our dataset collection consists of eight real-world image datasets, each containing class labels and ground truth explanation annotations respectively.
+These datasets serve as benchmarks for visual explanation research, providing valuable resources for researchers in this field.
+The subsequent sections provide detailed descriptions of each dataset, including the specific data processing procedures employed."
 ---

-Our dataset collection consists of eight real-world image datasets, each containing class labels and ground truth explanation annotations respectively.
-These datasets serve as benchmarks for visual explanation research, providing valuable resources for researchers in this field.
-The subsequent sections provide detailed descriptions of each dataset, including the specific data processing procedures employed.

 ## Overview of dataset collection